duncdrum/cbdb-data/README.md

 This version is only of interest to users wishing to experiment with the transformation itself.

 ### Data-pack
 A zip file with just the tei files.
+Only releases with updates to the converted data files include this.

 ### Installation
 1. Download either full or regular ``.xar`` from the [releases](https://github.com/duncdrum/cbdb-data/releases) page.